syncfusion-content/javascript-docs/js/Grid/Editing.md

 ![](Editing_images/Editing_img27.png)

-T> [ 1.
-If it is remote, then the newly added record is placed based on the index from current view data. <BR> 2.
-If it is local, then the newly added record is added at the top of the page even the added new [`rowPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "") is mentioned as “bottom”.]
+N> 1.
+If it is remote, then the newly added record is placed based on the index from current view data.
+N> 2.
+If it is local, then the newly added record is added at the top of the page even the added new [`rowPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-rowposition "rowPosition") is mentioned as “bottom”.

 ## Default column values on add new

 While adding new record in grid, there is an option to set the default value for the columns.
-Using [`defaultValue`](http://help.syncfusion.com/js/api/ejgrid#members:columns-defaultvalue "") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "") you can set the default values for that particular column while editing or adding a new row.
+Using [`defaultValue`](http://help.syncfusion.com/js/api/ejgrid#members:columns-defaultvalue "defaultValue") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") you can set the default values for that particular column while editing or adding a new row.

 The following code example describes the above behavior.